ISISComputingGroup/ibex_developers_manual/Python-conventions.md

 **PyCharm warns on many deviations from PEP8, please don't ignore it.**

-Key points relating to formatting:
+Key points relating to general code formatting:

 * Use 4 spaces per indentation level
 * Spaces are the preferred indentation method not tabs